Is It Safe To Eat Nuts During Breastfeeding?

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

+Do you love munching nuts to satiate your hunger pangs in a healthy way while nursing your little one?
+Many nursing mothers wonder about consuming nuts during breastfeeding, especially given concerns about allergies and how their diet affects their babies.
 You need to consume a healthy diet while breastfeeding, as your breast milk is the only source of sustenance for your fragile newborn.
 Eating nuts while breastfeeding might be a good idea, as nuts are a rich source of vitamins and antioxidants.
-Can I eat nuts while breastfeeding? – that would be your big question.
-Read on to know more!
+Read on to discover the benefits of nuts during breastfeeding, potential concerns, and how to safely enjoy them while nursing your baby.

 In This Article